nanolith/reading_list/README.md

 * ~~*Heavier than Heaven: A Biography of Kurt Cobain* by Charles R. Cross~~
 * *What Happened* by Hillary Rodham Clinton
 * *Seven Years in Tibet* by Heinrich Harrer and Richard Graves
+* *A Higher Loyalty: Truth, Lies, and Leadership* by James Comey

 Literature from Strand Quiz
 ---------------------------